Malek-hammami/Used_cars_Project/README.md

   - The car has already lost most of its value in the first 50K miles.
   - It still has a decent lifespan before needing expensive repairs.
-  - Its resale value won’t decrease as quickly as higher-mileage cars.
+  - Its resale value won’t decrease as quickly as higher or lower mileage cars.

 ### Best Car AGE